STAIR-BUPT/VeilProbe/README.md

 > This is the code for the paper.
 >
-> We propose VeilProbe, the framework for automatically detecting LLMs' pre-training texts in a black-box setting without human intervention.
+> We propose the VeilProbe framework to automatically detect LLMs' pre-training texts in a black-box setting without human intervention.
 >
 <div align="center">
 <img src="./figure/framework.jpg" style="width: 80%; height: auto;">